BarsMonster/BarsCaps/README.md

 # BarsCaps
 This is a very simple CapsLock language switcher for Windows.
 It switches languages sequentially using CapsLock button.
 You can switch conventional CapsLock mode using Alt+CapsLock (press Alt first).
 When running, it has a notification icon, where you can close the program if needed.
+If you were wondering, notification icon is a character "Ӂ" which is part of old Abkhasian alphabet.

+v1.01 and later should work on Windows Vista and later versions. v1.00 might work in earlier versions.

 # Installation
 * Download latest [pre-built release here](https://github.com/BarsMonster/BarsCaps/releases/latest).